-This is not all you need to know about bonds if you were to become a bond trader because the bond market, which in the United States is over 200 years old, has some odd conventions that do not make much economic sense.
+The information provided in this chapter is not all you need to know about bonds if you were to become a bond trader because the bond market, which in the United States is over 200 years old, has some odd conventions that do not make much economic sense.
 Most students will not become professional bond traders, so in the interest of sanity, yours and ours, we will not delve into the intricacies here.
 (If you do become a bond trader, you will quickly and easily pick up on the conventions anyway.)
-Our goal here is to understand the basics of PV, FV, yield to maturity (YTM), and, finally, rate of return.
+Our goal here is to understand the basics of PV, FV, yield to maturity (YTM), and, finally, return23.
 Students sometimes conflate the last two concepts.
 The yield to maturity is merely a measure of the interest rate.
-The rate of return is more a measure of how lucrative an investment is because it accounts for changes in the price of the bond (or other asset, financial or otherwise).
+Return is more a measure of how lucrative an investment is because it accounts for changes in the price of the bond (or other asset, financial or otherwise) over some period.
 More formally, where: